 Recorded September, 2017

 We speak with 2017 GIA Conference committee chair Regina Smith of The Kresge Foundation and committee member and Detroit native Sharnita Johnson of the Geraldine R. Dodge Foundation.
-They share about you may not already know about the Motor City, what to expect when visiting the city, and what they are excited about for the upcoming conference.
+They share what you may not already know about the Motor City, what to expect when visiting Detroit, and what they are excited about for the upcoming conference.

 Captain Sara Kass on Healing Arts in the Military